davidmoten/bplustree/README.md

 **Status:** beta

-Disk based B+-tree in java using memory mapped files (size limited only be available disk space).
+Disk based B+-tree in java using memory mapped files (size limited only by available disk space).

 ## Features
 * size only limited by available disk